sendwithus/competencies/competencies/meetings.md

 * Get familiar with the keyboard shortcuts: Toggling mute (CMD+d for mac users)
 * Use extensions like [Meet Mute](https://chrome.google.com/webstore/detail/meet-mute/dkgoclojlihiolngeagmhkjiglmoeeic?hl=en) and setup the keyboard shortcuts for toggling mute.

-**Planning Meetings**

-A successful meeting always has:

-* An agenda outlining the purpose of having the meeting, and the goals of the meeting.
-The agenda is shared in advance.

-* The right attendees as invited and as optional.
-If in doubt, mark the attendee as optional.

-* A chair and a notetaker- ideally not the same person doing both.
-This can be decided at the beginning of the meeting.

-* Meeting notes sent out after the meeting

-    * Meeting notes aren't a long transcription of the meeting, or what was said.
-Rather, meeting notes capture two things: outcomes/decisions, and action items.
-That is: what did we decide, and what are we doing next to act on those decisions?
-See below.

-* It is the responsibility of each attendee to review the agenda prior to the meeting and read the relevant material or topics.

 **Running Meetings**

 Meetings are one of the most effective ways in which we work together.
 It's crucial that we ensure that we use the time well.

 * If you scheduled the meeting, you are the chair unless you've delegated this role to someone else
 * It is up to the chair to ensure someone is taking notes
 * It is the chair's responsibility to ensure that the meeting agenda items are covered and to be timekeeper
+* It is the responsibility of each attendee to review the agenda prior to the meeting and read the relevant material or topics.

 **Meeting Notes**
+Meeting notes aren't a long transcription of the meeting, or what was said.
+Rather, meeting notes capture two things: outcomes/decisions, and action items.
+That is: what did we decide, and what are we doing next to act on those decisions?
+See below.
 Here are the expectations for meeting notes:

 * Must include:
     * Meeting topic and the agenda
     * Attendees
     * Date
     * **Action items/next steps**
     * **Decisions made**
     * Optional: more detailed notes.
 Keep in mind that meeting notes can be as simple as a photo of your notebook page with your handwritten action items!
 (Don't overthink it).
 * Meeting notes are shared with the attendees, but also with any stakeholder on the [RACI](https://drive.google.com/open?id=1-rUFy-EBIfUtu76PEB6DZavOsu3VZYxj) chart for the project
 * Meeting notes are easy to find for anyone interested who is looking for them (ideally, without having to ask)
 * Shared same day as the meeting unless otherwise discussed with the group
 * Ask yourself: if you were on vacation for a week and returned, would you be able to know that this meeting occurred and find the notes easily?